top of page

 General Manager - Kyley Schmidt

-Soon after Kyley joined the team as general manager in 2022, she established the framework for Tanana Madagascar, a vision for sharing wild silk textiles from Madagascar with a broadening international audience.
+Soon after Kyley joined the team in 2022, she established the framework for Tanana Madagascar, a vision for sharing wild silk textiles from Madagascar with a broadening international audience.
 Conversant in Malagasy, she has collaborated with Malagasy silk artisans since 2003, supporting job growth in Madagascar through cultural preservation of the nation’s art forms.
 She has served in marketing and management roles for fair trade and environmentally conscious organizations throughout her career.
 Kyley holds a BS in Textile Technology and Design from N.C.
 State University and an MBA from the Kenan-Flagler Business School at UNC-Chapel Hill.

 Director and SEPALI Madagascar Founder - Mamy Ratsimbazafy

 Director and SEPALI Madagascar founder Mamy established his locally-based organization in 2006.
 A respected entomologist, Mamy continues to perform research focusing on native species that can be integrated into border forests, local agroforestry systems and areas of damaged habitat.
 Restoring forest habitats is a long-term process involving detailed conservation planning, with species of trees and understory plants that can provide diverse benefits to a community through intercropping.
-SEPALI Madagascar currently uses silk from Ceranchia apollina, Argema mettrei, Borocera cajani, Antherina suraka, two undescribed species of Deborrea, Hypsoides singularis, and Bombyx mori These moths need a wide array of native host plants and each is supported by different habitats in communities around Madagascar.
+SEPALI Madagascar currently uses silk from Ceranchia apollina, Argema mettrei, Borocera cajani, Antherina suraka, two undescribed species of Deborrea, Hypsoides singularis, and Bombyx mori.
+These moths need a wide array of native host plants and each is supported by different habitats in communities around Madagascar.
 Through his work, Mamy has also become an environmental educator in the region bordering the Makira National Park, reaching more than a thousand school children with lessons on wild silk, and producing a guide to no-kill silkworm rearing used in communities where farmers have embraced silkworm rearing.
 Farmers involved in the SEPALI Madagascar program have planted tens of thousands of trees for the endemic moths of Madagascar.

-Director and Clerk - Leslie Brunetta
+Emeritus Director - Leslie Brunetta

-Meet the SEPALI Madagascar team
+Meet the SEPALI Madagascar Team

-Meet Sosoa, CPALI member since 2009:
+Meet Sosoa, CPALI Collaborator (2009-2014)

 Sosoa planted her trees in 2009 and became an active silkworm breeder in 2010.
 Like most farmers, she continues to tend to her traditional rice and fruit crops, but relies on income earned from silk production to support her family during the hungry season.